gisodal/vimgdb/README.md

 ## Synopsis

-[GNU gdb](https://www.gnu.org/software/gdb/)  is a great tool to debug your code.
-Many programmers develop their code using the terminal editor [Vim](http://www.vim.org/), yet have to leave their beloved (often finely tuned) editor in order to start debugging efforts, because terminal options to visually step through code are limited to the gdb [TUI](ftp://ftp.gnu.org/old-gnu/Manuals/gdb/html_chapter/gdb_19.html) or [cgdb](https://cgdb.github.io/).
-Vimgdb solves this, by connecting gdb to your editing session in Vim.
+[GNU Gdb](https://www.gnu.org/software/gdb/)  is a great tool to debug your code.
+Many programmers develop their code using the terminal editor [Vim](http://www.vim.org/), yet have to leave their beloved (often finely tuned) editor in order to start debugging efforts, because terminal options to visually step through code are limited to the Gdb [TUI](ftp://ftp.gnu.org/old-gnu/Manuals/gdb/html_chapter/gdb_19.html) or [cgdb](https://cgdb.github.io/).
+Vimgdb solves this, by connecting Gdb to your editing session in Vim.

 Note: The example demonstrates Vimgdb while using [Tmux](https://tmux.github.io/), which allows the fast creation and navigation of vertical and horizontal terminal splits.
-Using it allows Vim and gdb to be opened side by side.
+Using it allows Vim and Gdb to be opened side by side.

 ## Installation

-Vimgdb can be run from its source directory, but requires installation to be run from anywhere:
+Vimgdb can be run from the root of its source directory by typing `bin/vimgdb`, but requires installation to be run from anywhere:

     > python setup.py install